 This paper aims to address this gap by examining how RI can be used in the context of start-ups.
 It will demonstrate that there are a lot of challenges in implementing responsible action for start-ups, which RI may be able to help with.
 However, RI creates its unique issues when applied to start-ups because it often focuses too heavily on social and research impacts, and civil society stakeholders, rather than economic impacts, which may be unviable for start-ups early into their life cycle.
 Therefore, we will show that there is a need to cross-fertilise RI with a more distinctly business-oriented approach, particularly one that focuses on the specific needs of a start-up, such as the lean start-up approach - LSA.
-LSA focuses more on the economic impacts and business requirements for successful start-ups, and industry stakeholders (we will make reference also to some antecedents of LSA, focused on the concept of entrepreneurial opportunity), and could therefore complement the more socially-focused position of RI.
+LSA focuses more on the economic impacts (we will make reference also to some antecedents of LSA, focused on the concept of entrepreneurial opportunity), and could therefore complement the more socially-focused position of RI.